 The course is for people who want to understand the climate and ecological emergencies and to learn what they can do to tackle it.
 Participants will leave the course with skills and confidence to communicate the urgency for taking action, and with the knowledge and ideas of how to take action.
 After the course, your participants will:

 - Understand how the wider community and local area will be impacted by climate change.

 - Appreciate the significant changes we will all need to adapt to as Scotland moves to a low carbon future.

 - Identify practical actions you can take to reduce emissions and future-proof your organisation.

 If you are part of a community group we may be able to run a course just for you, online or in person.
-Please contact us via email:
+For on demand training, please refer to our Please see our on demand training fees here.
+Please contact us via email.